 The NBA teams Asians preferably like are the L.A Lakers, Sacramento Kings, Golden State Warriors, Dallas Mavericks, Orlando Magic, and the Houston Rockets.
 For one thing the places these teams come from have dense Asian populations in addition to competitive NBA basketball teams, which is why we leave out other teams that come from other places with considerable amounts of Asian people like the New York Knicks, or the Seattle Sonics, Miami Heat, and so forth.

 Playing basketball is extremely attractive for Asian females.
 If you have even somewhat the capacity to make a few 3-pointers and can dripple underneathe a you're egs, and perhaps perform a fancy lay up or two, you're well on your way to impressing an Asian female you're courting.
-And for you females, it's much easier as all you need to do is mention one of the following to your supposed Asian male you're trying to "get at":
+And for you females, it's much easier as all you need to do is mention one of the following to your supposed Asian male you're trying to "get at":1) Do you also believe that the Lakers are the most unstoppable team in all of Basketball?

 2) I think Baron Davis/Monta Ellis are/is the best thing to happen to the Warriors.